hackeryarn/blog/content/post/making-redux-easy.md

 }
 ```

+`completeTodo` is an example of modifying an array.
+It takes the store path to
+the array `'todos'` and a function which will be mapped over the array pulled
+from the path.
+The dispatch, reducer, and state modifications are all taken
+care of by Redux-Easy from this one function.

 ## Conclusion

-Redux-easy delivered on it's promise of making redux development easier and
+Redux-easy delivered on it's promise of making redux development shorter and
 simpler.
-Using it I was able to reduce the lines of code by 10% from 503 to
+It allowed me to reduce the lines of code by 10% from 503 to
 447, and reduce the number of files by 30% from 20 to 14.
 Most importantly, it
 made it simpler to reason about the application.
 I could follow the flow of the
-data much easier and reduce the repetition of similar action handlers.
+data easier and support the same functionaility with less repetition.